KarelZe/thesis/references/obsidian/📖chapters/🏅Results.md

 Notably, the combination of ([[@grauerOptionTradeClassification2022]]33) including overrides from the trade size and depth rules performs best, achieving percentage-67.20 accuracy on the gls-ise test set and percentage-75.03 on the entire dataset.
 Yet, the performance deteriorates most sharply between sets.

+From cref-tab we see, that practically all rule-based approaches leave trades unclassified.
+This is due to conceptual constraints in the rule itself, but also a result of missing data, which equally affects rules with theoretical full coverage.

+As shown in \cref{fig:classical-coverage-over-time} coverage decreases qualitatively for selected classification rules over time.
+It is particularly low when the trade initiator is inferred from the \gls{NBBO}.
+For the tick test, the strongly fluctuating coverage stems from the absence of a distinguishable trade price.
+For the quote rule, we isolate isolate missing or inverted quotes from midspread trades.
+Through comparison between cref-fig-1 and cref-fig-2 it is evident, that the majority of unclassified trades are midspread trades.
+Each rule can only classify percentage-90 percent of all trades, which is considerably lower than coverage rates reported in the stock market ([[@ellisAccuracyTradeClassification2000]]535).
+In our datasets, hybrids, have the advantage of leveraging multiple data sources, resulting in a higher coverage.
+If, as in the combinations of ([[@grauerOptionTradeClassification2022]]18--19), the basic rules are strong individually, higher coverage is associated with better performance.
+Our machine learning classifiers are robust to missing data, as they can learn alternate patterns for missing features.

+The relative success of (deep stacked) hybrids in the option market stems from improved coverage, as long as rules achieve accuracies

+[[grauerOptionTradeClassification2022]], circumvent the issue, as they leverage multiple data sources and rules through stacking.
+In an imperfect data regime, we conclude, that stacking can increase coverage and at best performance.

+For studies like ours or the of \textcites{grauerOptionTradeClassification2022}[][887]{savickasInferringDirectionOption2003}, which apply minimal filtering, the high degree of unclassified trades for some rules can (downward) bias the results.
+The recent approaches of \textcite[][18--19]{grauerOptionTradeClassification2022}

+\todo{This is not entirely true, as it suggests, that low coverage of quote \gls{NBBO} comes from missing data, but it comes from midspread trades.
+For the tick rule, I can not distinguish if the trade price was not found, or if it was not different.
+Rewrite.}

+Next, we test the supervised classifiers on the \gls{ISE}/\gls{CBOE} test sets, which prove to be a challenging test ground for rule-based classifiers as our results from above indicate.

 **Finding 1: Accuracy of tick-based algorithms is downward-biased by missingness**
 - grauer et al trace back low accuracy of tick-based algorithms to illiquidity in option markets.
 - We do not have the time to previous trades.
 One would expect higher performance for more frequently traded options.
 Results of Grauer doe not indicate such a behaviour.